 An Event That Makes A Difference

 After more than a decade in Southern California, the Hero World Challenge moved to Isleworth Golf & Country Club in Windermere, Florida, in 2014 after TGR Live and Tavistock Group joined forces to write a new chapter in the tournament’s history.
-The 2015 Hero World Challenge was the first TGR Live event to be held outside of the United States, and the tournament will return to Albany, Bahamas, in 2017 for a third straight year.
+The 2015 Hero World Challenge was the first TGR Live event to be held outside of the United States, and the tournament will return to Albany, Bahamas, in 2018 for a fourth straight year.

 The World in Hero World Challenge